 There will be no call or weekend work during this 2-week rotation unless time needs to be made up for missed days during the week.
 Please notify the site director/site administrator early if there will be expected absences.

-Mon: Each day varies based on individual schedule Tue: Tumor board Conference, 1st, 3rd, 4th @ 4pm Wed: Each day varies based on individual schedule Thurs: Each day varies based on individual schedule by resident team.
+Mon: Each day varies based on individual schedule

+Tue: Tumor board Conference, 1st, 3rd, 4th @ 4pm

+Wed: Each day varies based on individual schedule

-Fri: Grand Rounds Conference - 7:00-8:00.
-No preparation necessary unless specified
+Thurs: Grand Rounds Conference - 7am-8am No preparation necessary unless specified by resident team.